 Chairman, Curriculum and Academic Affairs Committee, Luther Classical College

 President of the Wyoming District, Lutheran Church—Missouri Synod

 Pre-Seminary Track: The goal of the Pre-Seminary Track is to prepare students spiritually, morally, and intellectually for enrollment at a confessional Lutheran theological seminary in preparation for ordination into the pastoral office.

-Parish Music Track: The goal of the Parish Music Track is to prepare students to support the church musically with instrumental accompaniment, conducting, composition, and the fostering of congregational part-singing.
+Parish Music Track: The goal of the Parish Music Track is to prepare students to support the church musically with instrumental accompaniment, conducting, composition, arrangement, and the fostering of congregational part-singing.

 A.A.
 (Two-Year) Programs:

 General Track*: The goal of the General Track is to provide students with a two-year curriculum in Lutheran theology and the classical liberal arts, especially appropriate for the vocation of Christian motherhood and for careers requiring neither a bachelor’s degree nor specific trade skills.

 Trade Partnership Track**: The goal of the Trade Partnership Track is to prepare students for a variety of vocations and includes training in a skilled trade through relationships with other colleges and businesses.